What is a Massage Therapist?

 How many years of work experience do I need?

-Where Massage Therapists Are Employed
+Where do Massage Therapists Work?

 The table below shows some of the most common industries where those employed in this career field work.